 Cable routing is where the H710i shines—achieved primarily through a large aluminum slat that allows you to route your cables into the integrated cable channels on the back of the case.
-This case keeps everything clean and clutter-free, and the velcro straps built into the back help hold everything down.
-An excellent, and easy alternative to the rubber gasket solution found on some of the best mid-towers.
+In our testing we found this case keeps everything clean and clutter-free, and the velcro straps built into the back help hold everything down.
+An excellent, and easy alternative to the rubber gasket solution found on some of the other top mid-towers.

-Corsair has made some great chassis over the years, but the look of some of them were starting to take precedence over functionality.
-That changed with the release of the 4000D Airflow, which shows that the two schools can be combined for a great-looking case that also offers great airflow.
-The ventilated front panel means the fans can run slower and quieter while offering the same level of cooling over closed off cases.
+Corsair has made some excellent chassis over the years, but the appearance of some of them was starting to take precedence over functionality.
+That changed with the release of the 4000D Airflow, which shows that the two schools can be combined for a great-looking case that offers excellent airflow.
+The ventilated front panel means the fans can run slower and quieter while providing the same level of cooling over closed-off cases.

 The MasterCase SL600M has to be one of Cooler Master's most beautifully designed cases.
 It features anodized aluminum with a sand-blasted finish and just enough attitude to make it look sleek, futuristic, and elegant, all at once.
 We were even more impressed once we opened it up to build in it.

-The CM SL600M is the first case we've tested with a vertical chimney design for its cooling that just makes sense and works.
+The CM SL600M is the first case we've tested with a vertical chimney design for its cooling that makes sense and works.
 Cooler Master went all-in with the SL600M, completely sealing the front and moving the entire PSU shroud and housing from the bottom to the front of the case.
-All of that newly opened space combined with generous feet allow the case to funnel the airflow directly onto the GPU.
+That newly opened space, combined with generous feet, allows the case to funnel the airflow directly onto the GPU.

-While the CPU temperatures do suffer slightly from this design, the SL600M has the lowest GPU temperatures out of every mid-tower we've tested.
-Mount the graphics card vertically and away from the glass with the rotatable PCI bracket, and cooling improves even further.
-While the case features all of the connectivity and convenience you'd expect in a high-end mid-tower, it is, unfortunately, missing an included GPU riser cable.
+While in our testing of this case, we noticed the CPU temperatures do suffer slightly from this design, the SL600M has the lowest GPU temperatures out of every mid-tower we've tested.
+When you mount the graphics card vertically and away from the glass with the rotatable PCI bracket, and cooling improves even further.
+While the case features all of the connectivity and convenience you'd expect in a high-end mid-tower, it misses an included GPU riser cable.

 Cooler Master's H500M is the company's latest flagship mid-tower, but we'd rather it be called a full-sized tower.
 Measuring 21.4 x 9.8 x 21.5 inches, the H500M is one of the biggest mid-towers on this list.
 Thanks to its large size and internal layout, it's straightforward to build in and supports a huge variety of components and custom cooling options.